NVIDIA-Merlin/NVTabular/examples/inference_triton/inference-TF/README.md

 Here, we describe how to run the [Triton Inference Server](https://github.com/triton-inference-server/server) backend for Python to be able deploy a Tensorflow (TF) model.
 The goal of the [Python backend](https://github.com/triton-inference-server/python_backend) is to let you serve models written in Python by Triton Inference Server (IS) without having to write any C++ code.

-We provide four example notebooks, [movielens-TF](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-TF/movielens-TF.ipynb), [movielens-inference](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-TF/movielens_inference.ipynb), [movielens-multihot-TF](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-TF/movielens-multihot-TF.ipynb) and [movielens-multihot-inference](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-TF/movielens-multihot-inference.ipynb), and explain the steps to do inference with Merlin Inference API.
+We provide four example notebooks, [movielens-TF](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-TF/movielens-TF.ipynb), [movielens-inference](https://github.com/NVIDIA/NVTabular/blob/main/examples/inference_triton/inference-TF/movielens-inference.ipynb), [movielens-multihot-TF](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-TF/movielens-multihot-TF.ipynb) and [movielens-multihot-inference](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-TF/movielens-multihot-inference.ipynb), and explain the steps to do inference with Merlin Inference API.

 ## Getting Started

 In order to use Merlin Inference API with TF framework, there are two containers that the user needs to build and launch.
 The first one is for preprocessing with NVTabular and training a model with TF.
 The other one is for serving/inference.

-## 1. Pulling the NVTabular Docker Container:
+## 1. Pulling the Merlin Tensorflow Training Docker Container:

-We start with pulling NVTabular container.
+We start with pulling `Merlin-Tensorflow-Training` container.
 This is to do preprocessing, feature engineering on our datasets using NVTabular, and then to train a DL model with TF framework with processed datasets.

 Before starting docker container, first create a `nvt_triton` directory and `data` subdirectory on your host machine: